jonburdon/race-hub/README.md

 ## Data Models

 #### The User Model
 The standard Django user model, `django.contrib.auth.models` was used for this project.
+NB This is not to be confused with the User and Athlete models used in the Profile app.

 ### Cart app